GrzybDev/Brainfuck/README.md

 * [Contact](#contact)

 ## General Information
 This project was created in [Qt Creator](https://www.qt.io/).
-This means that Qt needs to be installed and configured on your system in order to compile it.
-You need to use `qmake` to build project.
+But it uses `CMake` build system, so you should be able to compile it in any environment where `CMake` is present.

 > I created this project only for educational purposes, to verify my knowledge about C++ programming language.